What Is Frame Damage On A Car?

 removing car scratches and dents

 Sound expensive yet?
 Depending on the extent of the issues, frame damage repair costs can run as high as $10,0000.
-Because of this, insurance companies usually total out the vehicle rather than going through the effort of fixing it.
+Because of this, insurance companies typically total out the vehicle rather than going through the effort of fixing it.

 What Does Frame Damage Mean To You?